microsoft/CyberBattleSim/README.md

 ## Jupyter notebooks

 To quickly get familiar with the project, you can open one of the provided Jupyter notebooks to play interactively with the gym environments.
-Just start jupyter with `jupyter notebook`, or `venv/bin/jupyter notebook` if you are using a virtual environment setup.
+Just start jupyter with `jupyter notebook` from the conda environment.

 - 'Capture The Flag' toy environment notebooks:
   - [Random agent](notebooks/toyctf-random.ipynb)